The Secret to the Joachim Trier Creative Process, Revealed by His Stars

 Who is Joachim Trier?

 Joachim Trier is a critically acclaimed Norwegian film director and screenwriter known for his character-driven dramas.
 His notable films include Oslo, August 31st, Thelma, and the Academy Award-nominated The Worst Person in the World.
+His latest film, Sentimental Value, won the Grand Prix at the 2025 Cannes Film Festival.

 What did Elle Fanning and Renate Reinsve say about working with him?